-(a) Strengths (b) Weaknesses 1.
-Highest ranked university in Zambia by local and international rating authorities.
-Inadequate capacity for developing bankable research proposals.
-2. Broad range of academic and professional programmes covering various spheres of employment.
-Slow rate of adoption and implementation of ICT-based solutions for teaching, learning, administrative and management activities.
-3. Capacity to develop and run new programmes.
-3. Lack of coordinated resource mobilisation strategies 4.
-5. Ownership and availability of land for future developments.
-Highly competent and accomplished academic, professional and support staff. and initiatives.
-Slow rate to adapt and adjust to the changing landscape in the provision of higher education.
-Weak linkages with industry thus, the failure by some 6.
-Competitive UNZA brand name. units to attract industrial support.
-7. Adequate human resource and experience in management of ODL.
-6. Poor liquidity and financial position thus, affecting timely implementation of operations.
-8. First university with over fifty years of experience in the provision of higher education.
-7. Inadequate preventive maintenance for aging learning facilities.
-9. Biggest library in the country which is linked to several international repositories.
-Poor documentation culture and systems.
-Ineffective management of postgraduate programmes.
-10. Experience and success in implementing Public- Private Partnerships.
-10. Weak internal industrial relations.
-Inadequate infrastructure. (c) Opportunities (d) Threats 2.
-3. 4.
-5. 6.
-7. 8.
+- 1. Enjoys international recognition.
+(2.10.3) - 2.
 Availability of a great number of local and international candidates willing to enroll in undergraduate and postgraduate programmes of the University.
-(4.1, - 4.1.1- 4.1.2) Tier 1 (ZQF 10) classification of the University and increase in the number of universities offering undergraduate programmes has created potential for growth in enrolments into graduate programmes at the University.
-(6.1.2) Increased adoption of new technologies in teaching and learning.
-(1.2.6, 2.12) Multiplicity of societal challenges has created a huge need for solutions through research and consultancy.
-(6.2.4) Large pool of national and international partnerships and collaborations.
-(4.4.3) Goodwill from traditional leadership to support UNZA expansion programmes.
-(5.1.4) High potential for PPP in infrastructure development.
-(6.3.3) 3.
-4. 5.
-6. 7.
-8. 9.
-10. Negative perception about UNZA graduates by industry.
-Increased competition from private and publi universities implies that UNZA may lose its status as university of first choice.
-Increasing competition from industry for academi and professional staff because of the wide gap in staf remuneration.
-International competition from other universities in and outside of the region.
-Inadequate government funding.
-Volatile and unstable national economy.
-Staff attrition rates due to COVID-19.
-Negative perception of virtual learning.
-Policy inconsistencies that negatively affect th operations of the University.
-Emergence of academic fraudsters.
-9. Increasing pool of graduates for alumni projects leveraging.
+(4.1, -4.1.1-4.1.2) - 3.
+Tier 1 (ZQF 10) classification of the University and increase in the number of universities offering undergraduate programmes has created potential for growth in enrolments into graduate programmes at the University.
+(6.1.2) - 4.
+Increased adoption of new technologies in teaching and learning.
+(1.2.6, 2.12) - Multiplicity of societal challenges has created a huge need for solutions through research and consultancy.
+(6.2.4) - 6.
+Large pool of national and international partnerships and collaborations.
+(4.4.3) - 7.
+Goodwill from traditional leadership to support UNZA expansion programmes.
+(5.1.4) - 8.
+High potential for PPP in infrastructure development.
+(6.3.3) - 9.
+Increasing pool of graduates for alumni projects leveraging.
 (4.5 new numbering)